Mark-Seaman/Shrinking-World-Pubs/journey/Pub/40Something.md

 Entering our forties brought profound changes to our lives, with a series of significant events and transitions that reshaped our perspectives and priorities.
 The changes started as we turned 40 but would take the entire decade to see the full implications.

 Our forties were a time of transformation, marked by significant life events and deep introspection.
-Stacie’s new career, our evolving roles as parents, my departure from HP, and our global travels all contributed to a period of growth and change.
+Stacie's new career, our evolving roles as parents, my departure from HP, and our global travels all contributed to a period of growth and change.

 This decade taught us the importance of adaptability and the value of seeking purpose beyond conventional success.
 It underscored the significance of financial planning and the joy of exploring the world.
 Most importantly, it reinforced our commitment to living lives aligned with our values, fostering both personal and collective growth.